 It organises social events for the Malaysian community and hold an annual Malaysian Cultural Night featuring Malaysian food and colourful performances.
 The society also liaises with other Malaysian societies in the UK to participate in events such as the famous Nottingham Malaysian Games.
 Beyond the extra-curricular side of things, it also relays career events from Malaysian and Singaporean organisations such as TalentCorp and ContactSingapore.

 You can get in contact with the society via email at email@example.com or find them on Facebook or Instagram.

 We have a Chaplaincy within the university which caters for all religions and includes a prayer room for the Muslim Society.

-There's also a Mosque in the city centre, roughly 10-15 minutes walk from the campus.
+The biggest Mosque in Scotland is in Glasgow city centre, roughly 10-15 minutes walk from Strathclyde campus.

 Strathclyde International Society

 Run by students, for students, the International Society is the first stop for all international students arriving at Strathclyde.